SUB30

 "WhatsApp can only be configured after your instance is running"

-- This means your instance is not yet deployed or is in a non-running state (paused, stopped, deploying)
+- This means your instance isn't deployed yet or is in a non-running state (paused, stopped, deploying)

 - Wait for deployment to complete, or resume a paused instance first